Channel Cycle Time: A New Measure of Short-term Fairness: Abstract

 \section{Abstract}

-This paper puts forth a new metric, dubbed channel cycle time, to measure the short-term fairness of communication networks.
-Channel cycle time characterizes the average duration between two successful transmissions of a user, during which all other users have successfully accessed the channel at least once.
-Compared with existing short-term fairness measures, channel cycle time provides a comprehensive picture of the transient behavior of communication networks, and is a single real value that is easy to compute.
-To demonstrate the effectiveness of our new approach, we analytically characterize the channel cycle time of slotted Aloha and CSMA/CA. It is shown that CSMA/CA is a short-term fairer protocol than slotted Aloha.
-Channel cycle time can serve as a promising design principle for future communication networks, placing greater emphasis on optimizing short-term behaviors like fairness, delay, and jitter.
+This paper puts forth a new metric, dubbed channel cycle time (CCT), to measure the short-term fairness of communication networks.
+CCT characterizes the average duration between two consecutive successful transmissions of a user, during which all other users successfully accessed the channel at least once.
+In contrast to existing short-term fairness measures, CCT provides more comprehensive insight into the transient dynamics of communication networks, with a particular focus on users' delays and jitter.
+To validate the efficacy of our approach, we analytically characterize the CCTs for two classical communication protocols: slotted Aloha and CSMA/CA. The analysis demonstrates that CSMA/CA exhibits superior short-term fairness over slotted Aloha.
+Beyond its role as a measurement metric, CCT has broader implications as a guiding principle for the design of future communication networks by emphasizing factors like fairness, delay, and jitter in short-term behaviors.